MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 </p>

 Also see the "Advanced Reactor Assembly" document from MattGyver's "Starfield Manufacturing Flow Diagrams" which has a full page describing the location(s) at which you can build this outpost.

-### Maal IX-b (positron battery)

-This outpost is only necessary if you want to automate the production of positron battery.
-If you're using a manual supply chain just build the fabricator at home base and import all the required materials:

-- tau grade rheostat from Bessel III-b
-- antimony from Cruth
-- Vanadium from Grimsey

-Local power generation is 8 from a solar dome, 6 from a wind turbine - advanced, or 30 from a reactor.

-Design:

-- Landing Pad with Shipbuilder
-- Reactor
-- 2 Extractor - Solid (antimony, vanadium)
-- 2 Storage - Solid - Large (antimony, vanadium)
-- 2 Warehouse - Large (tau grade rheostat, positron battery)
-- Compound Fabricator (positron battery)

-Materials:

-- Manufactured
-  - Adaptive Frame: 64
-  - Control Rod: 3
-  - Isotopic Coolant: 2
-  - Nuclear Fuel Rod: 8
-  - Paramagnon Conductor: 4
-  - Supercooled Magnet: 5
-  - Tau Grade Rheostat: 3
-  - Zero Wire: 7
-- Solid
-  - Adhesive: 4
-  - Aluminum: 80
-  - Beryllium: 2
-  - Iron: 80
-  - Lead: 10
-  - Titanium: 32
-  - Tungsten: 12

 ### Katydid III (Indicite, Silver)